Skip to Main Content

 • Shortened lifespan and decreased quality of life for your pet

-Possible Vaccine Side Effects
+Possible Side Effects of Vaccinations

 Some dogs may have an allergic reaction to certain vaccines due to a sensitivity to specific ingredients.
 Certain breeds, such as German shepherds, various collies, and some sheepdogs, are known to be particularly sensitive to certain vaccinations.
 In such cases, your vet will avoid using vaccines containing ingredients your dog may be sensitive to.